Favorite Plants of

 It is very drought tolerant.

 It’s called Barometer Bush because it tends to bloom right after rainstorms.
-Also an Arboretum ALL STAR – its top 100 list of best performers for the region and deemed a Texas Superstar® by Texas A & M).
+Also an Arboretum All-Star – a top 100 list of best performers for California’s Central Valley region and deemed a Texas Superstar® by Texas A & M).

 Why They Love It

 This variety, which goes by both "Lynn’s Legacy" and "Lynn’s Everblooming" has a longer bloom season for us than some others.
 It can bloom quite profusely with lavender purple flowers.
 When in full bloom the flowers can completely obscure the foliage.
-It also blooms in late summer early fall, a time when you start to wonder if it will ever rain, so it’s refreshing to having something flowering.
+It also blooms in late summer and early fall, a time when you start to wonder if it will ever rain again, and it’s so refreshing to having something flowering.

 Seasonal Appearance/Dormancy